 In 1927 the property, still owned by Kinnear, was valued at a NAV of £1,000.
 Stillwell & Parry also managed a competitive motorcycle racing team, and remained at the Elizabeth Street premises until the company was dissolved in 1940.
 In 1944, the building was occupied as an army depot, and from the 1950s, by an electrical appliance retailer.
+Its use by defence services included as a 'hospitality bureau' for American service personnel in 1942 and as an office for the War Graves Service in 1946.
 While the association with George Stillwell is not confirmed, the Stillwell family generally were prominent in Australian motor racing and motor car circles through the twentieth century.